chrishah/phylogenomics_intro_vertebrata/README.md

  - `backup/Snakefile_with_ml_local`
  - `backup/Snakefile_with_ml`

+The tree based on a supermatrix built from alignments of the above 5 genes also ships with the repository - see `backup/super.5.treefiles`.

+***TASK***
+> Finally, let's try adjust the Snakefile to automatically consider all alignments that are present in the directory `by_gene/raw`.

 A Snakefile that would do the full analyses using all genes that are present in the directory `by_gene/raw/` can be found here:
  - `backup/Snakefile_with_ml_from_dir`